boobo94/boobo94.github.io/_posts/2018-08-06-simple-smtp-server-for-local-development-usage.md

 Today I needed a local smtp server and I tried to connect firstly with my gmail account, but that's not a good idea, because maybe you don't want to commit your credentials and share them with your team.

-## Default SMTP Settings
+## Use Gmail SMTP Settings

-If you want to connect with gmail server, you can use these credentials:
+If you want to use gmail server, with your credentials, here are the credentials:

 ```
 Host: smtp.gmail.com